Provably convergent stochastic fixed-point algorithm for free-support Wasserstein barycenter of continuous non-parametric measures: Convergence analysis

-\begin{remark} We would like to remark that the operator~$G$ in (\ref{eqn: G-operator}) does not always have a unique fixed-point for general input probability measures $\nu_1,\ldots,\nu_K\in\CP_{2,\mathrm{ac}}(\R^d)$; see, e.g., Example~3.1 of \citep{alvarez2016fixed} for a concrete counterexample.
-It is known that $G$ has a unique fixed-point when $\nu_1,\ldots,\nu_K$ belong to the same parametric family of elliptical distributions \citep[Section~4]{alvarez2016fixed}, e.g., Gaussian distributions.
-However, to the best of our knowledge, sufficient conditions to guarantee the uniqueness of the fixed-point of~$G$ for non-parametric $\nu_1,\ldots,\nu_K$ is still an open problem. \end{remark}
+In this subsection, we discuss the following conditions in Theorem~\ref{thm: main-convergence}: the uniqueness of the fixed-point of the $G$-operator, the expected Polyak--{\L}ojasiewicz inequality \eqref{eqn: main-convergence-condPL}, and the expected variance inequality \eqref{eqn: main-convergence-condvar}.
+We will also discuss sufficient conditions in the literature to guarantee them.
+At the end of the subsection, we will present a one-dimensional setting under which these three conditions along with the inequalities (\ref{eqn: main-convergence-cond1}) and (\ref{eqn: main-convergence-cond2}) in Theorem~\ref{thm: main-convergence} can be \textit{simultaneously satisfied}.

-\begin{remark} Same as the deterministic fixed-point iterative scheme of \citet{alvarez2016fixed}, our stochastic extension in Algorithm~\ref{algo: iteration} does not provide a rate of convergence.
-It will be shown in our numerical experiments (see Section~\ref{sec: numerics} for details), however, that our algorithm tends to converge right after the first few iterations empirically, which coincides with an analogous empirical observation of \citet{von2022approximative} in a setting involving only discrete measures. \end{remark}
+The operator~$G$ in (\ref{eqn: G-operator}) does not always have a unique fixed-point for general input probability measures $\nu_1,\ldots,\nu_K\in\CP_{2,\AC}(\R^d)$; see, e.g., Example~3.1 of \citep{alvarez2016fixed} for a concrete counterexample.
+As discussed in Section~\ref{ssec: preliminary-OT}, this non-uniqueness essentially stems from the lack of geodesic convexity of the barycenter functional~$V$.
+The following conditions for a fixed-point of $G$ to be the unique $\CW_2$-barycenter is provided by \citet[Theorem~2 \& Remark~1]{zemel2019frechet}.